-All students are required to comply with guidelines regarding a tuberculin test orchest x-ray, Hepatitis B vaccination series, Measles, Mumps, Rubella, and Tetanus before enrolling in clinical courses.
+All students are required to comply with guidelines regarding a tuberculin test or chest x-ray, Hepatitis B vaccination series, Measles, Mumps, Rubella, and Tetanus before enrolling in clinical courses.

 Students are expected to be physically and mentally able to perform the essential functions of the radiography curriculum, and they may be requested to provide appropriate documentation.
 (See Essential Functions section of this handbook).
 Students must adhere to the following schedule:

-Health Requirement Comment 1.
+HEALTH REQUIREMENT COMMENT 1.
 Health Certificate Students must be evaluated by a medical professional for physical and emotional ability to comply with Essential Function in the program.
 Available under FORMS in this handbook .
-2. 1 Tuberculin Skin Test (Mantoux) (ppd) The Mantoux must have been administered within the last 12 months and current/annually while in the radiography program.
+Tuberculin Skin Test (Mantoux) (ppd) the radiography program.
 If the test is positive, a chest x-ray and report of physician's recommendations must be attached.
 If student is known to have a positive reaction, the student must submit a report of the chest x-ray.
 After initial chest x-ray, ANNUAL evaluation/screening for tuberculosis signs/systems must be submitted.
 3. Tdap Vaccination is required within the past 10 years.
-4. MMR (Measles, Mumps and Rubeola) Measles (Rubeola)Two doses of live virus measles vaccine received on or after the first birthday or laboratory evidence of immunity are required for all students born on or after January 1, 1957.
+MMR (Measles, Mumps and Rubeola) Measles (Rubeola) Two doses of live virus measles vaccine received on or after the first birthday or laboratory evidence of immunity are required for all students born on or after January 1, 1957.
 At least one dose of live virus measles vaccine is recommended for students born prior to 1957.
-Mumps - One dose of live virus vaccine on or after first birthday is required.
-Rubella - One dose of live virus vaccine on or after first birthday is required.
-Mumps - One dose of live virus vaccine on or after first birthday is required.
-Mumps - One dose of live virus vaccine on or after first birthday is required.
-5. 2 Hepatitis B Hepatitis B immunization is required for all radiography students who have not discussed Hepatitis B vaccination with their health care provider and completed a declination form.
-The series consists of three intramuscular doses of vaccine , with the second and third doses given 1 to 6 months, respectively, after the first dose.
+Mumps One dose of live virus vaccine on or after first birthday is required.
+Rubella One dose of live virus vaccine on or after first birthday is required.
+Must have a record of immunization since 1980.
+Ifimmunizedpriorto 1980, must have laboratory evidence (Rubella screen or Rubella titer) of immunity.
+(It is usually less expensive to have the MMR repeated than to pay for a Rubella screen or titer.)
+Students of child-bearing age or who may already be pregnant should consult with a doctor regarding the options associated with this immunization.
+5. 2Hepatitis B Hepatitis B immunization is required for all radiography students who have not discussed Hepatitis B vaccination with their health care provider and completed a declination form.
+The series consists of three intramuscular doses of vaccine, with the second and third doses given 1 to 6 months, respectively, after the first dose.
 It is required that students are tested for serologic response to the vaccine 1 to 6 months following the completion of the series.
 6. Varicella Immunity by positive hx of chicken pox or proof of varicella immunization.
-7. 2 Influenza The current seasonal flu vaccine is mandatory at the clinic sites ANNUALLY ; however; some facilities allow the use of a mask if flu shot is declined.
-(DUE 01 OCTOBER).
-8. 10-Panel Drug Screen Students are required to submit to a drug screen as a component of the enrollment procedure.
+7. Influenza The flu vaccine is mandatory at the clinic sites ANNUALLY ; however; some facilities allow the use of a mask if flu shot is declined.
+10-Panel Drug Screen Students are required to submit to a drug screen as a component of the enrollment procedure.
 Substance abuse is inconsistent with the ethics of the practice of radiography.
 Students may be asked by the Program Director, NWFSC, or the affiliating clinical agency to submit to individual, group, and/or random drug screening at any time.
 The college reserves the right to determine the agency to conduct the drug screening.
 Refusal to comply with requested screening within the timeframe directed (usually 12-24 hours) will result in dismissal from the radiography program.
-(Available through CastleBranch).
-1 Health Screening Q TTERS MAY BE SUBMITTED IN LIEU OF VACCINATION RECORD. uestionnaire for History of Positive TB Skin Test available under FORMS in this handbook. s available under FORMS in this handbook.
+(Available through CastleBranch ).
+TITERS MAY BE SUBMITTED IN LIEU OF VACCINATION RECORD. g Questionnaire for History of Positive TB Skin Test available under FORMS in this handbook. rms available under FORMS in this handbook.
 Additional Clinical Requirements may apply.